yukikitayama/music/music_composition_1.md

   - Overture to the opera “Semiramide”
 - Amilcare Ponchielli (1834 – 1886)
   - “Dance of the Hours” from Act 3 of the opera “La Gioconda”

+Section 7: Rhythmic development part 2

+- Franz Schubert (1797 – 1828)
+  - Ave Maria
+  - Moment Musical No. 3
+  - "Ständchen" (“Serenade”) piano version or piano and violin version
+  - Arpeggione Sonata in A minor (cello and piano version)
+  - String Quartet No. 14 in D minor (Death and the Maiden)

+Section 8: Conveying mood through rhythm

+- Felix Mendelssohn (1809 – 1847)
+  - Violin Concerto in E minor, Op.
+64
+  - Symphony No. 4 in A major (the “Italian” symphony)